 We make some general remarks here regarding symmetries in fermionic systems.
 Our remarks apply to any symmetries, but we will focus on the rotation.
-For fermionic superconductors, it is important to distinguish two cases: $\vr^n=\mathds{1}$ or $\vr^n=P_f$ (for insulators one can simply redefine $\vr$ by a $\U$ rotation).
-We will also refer to them as $C_n^\pm$ regarding the action on single-particle states.
+For fermionic superconductors, it is important to distinguish two cases: $\vr^M=\mathds{1}$ or $\vr^M=P_f$.
+(For insulators, one can simply redefine $\vr$ by a $\U$ rotation, and the two cases become equivalent.)
+We will also refer to them as $C_M^\pm$ regarding the action on single-particle states.
 To be precise, the fermion creation/annihilation operators transform linearly under rotation:

-Here $U_\vr$ is a unitary transformation, and we suppress the spin/orbital/$\cdots$ indices. $\vr^n=(\pm\mathds{1})^{N_f}$ correspond to
+Here $U_\vr$ is a unitary transformation, and we suppress the spin/orbital/$\cdots$ indices. $\vr^M=(\pm\mathds{1})^{N_f}$ correspond to

-Notice that for odd $n$, we could simply redefine $\vr$ by $\vr P_f$ so the two choices are equivalent.
-Mathematically, these choices correspond to possible central extensions of $C_n$ by the fermion parity symmetry (i.e. $\H^2[\Z_n, \Z_2]=\Z_{(n,2)}$).
+Note that for odd $M$, we could simply redefine $\vr$ by $\vr P_f$ so the two choices are equivalent.
+Mathematically, these choices correspond to possible central extensions of $C_M$ by the fermion parity symmetry (i.e. $\H^2[\Z_M, \Z_2]=\Z_{(M,2)}$).

-For example, if the rotation only operates on the spatial degrees of freedom, then we expect to have $\vr^n=\mathds{1}$.
-On the other hand, for spin-$1/2$ electrons, naturally rotation affects both the orbital and spin degrees of freedom, so should satisfy $\vr^n=P_f$ because $2\pi$ spin rotation results $-1$.
-In this case, we can also combine $\vr$ with a $\frac{2\pi}{n}$ spin rotation in the opposite direction to get $\vr^n=\mathds{1}$.
-Even for spinless fermions, if an odd-parity pairing order parameter is present the rotation symmetry has to satisfy $\vr^n=P_f$.
-Therefore in this paper we will consider both $C_n^\pm$ symmetries.
+For example, if the rotation only operates on the spatial degrees of freedom, then we expect to have $\vr^M=\mathds{1}$.
+On the other hand, for spin-$1/2$ electrons, naturally rotation affects both the orbital and spin degrees of freedom, so should satisfy $\vr^M=P_f$ because $2\pi$ spin rotation results $-1$.
+In this case, we can also combine $\vr$ with a $\frac{2\pi}{M}$ spin rotation in the opposite direction to get $\vr^M=\mathds{1}$.
+Even for spinless fermions, if an odd-parity pairing order parameter is present the rotation symmetry has to satisfy $\vr^M=P_f$.
+Therefore in this paper we will consider both $C_M^\pm$ symmetries.

 We also include an Abelian internal symmetry group $G$.
 In principle one also has to specify how $G$ is extended by the fermion parity, but for simplicity we will just consider the trivial extension for $G$ in this work.
-In fact, for Abelian $G$, it is always possible to redefine the generators for $C_M\times G$ such that the group extension only occurs in the $C_M$ part.
+In fact, this form of symmetry already allows to compare to the most general FSPT phases with Abelian internal symmetries.